cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

 A layout is presentation code that is wrapped around a view.
 Layout files contain common site elements like headers, footers and navigation elements.
-Your application can have multiple layouts, and you can switch between them, but for now, let's just use the default.
+Your application can have multiple layouts, and you can switch between them, but for now, let's just use the default layout.

 CakePHP's template files are stored in **src/Template** inside a folder named after the controller they correspond to (we'll have to create